The work of teacher-librarians today is a proven best practice for the

 directly with the content areas bringing into play a logical and systematic

 model of processing information — the Big6 Skills Approach.

-Washington State School Library and Information Technology Program Survey
+2016 WA State School Library and Information Technology (WSSLIT) Program Survey

 Programs & Resources